Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 East Lindfield has 45 active public transport stops, all of which are bus stops.
-These stops are served by 27 different routes, together facilitating 1,304 weekly passenger trips.
-The average distance from residents' homes to the nearest stop is 145 meters, indicating excellent transport accessibility.
-Most residents commute outwards due to East Lindfield's predominantly residential nature.
-Cars remain the primary mode of transport at 81%, with trains used by 9% and walking by 5%.
-On average, there are 1.6 vehicles per dwelling, exceeding the regional average.
+These stops are served by 27 different routes that together facilitate 1,304 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically living just 145 meters from the nearest stop.
+Most residents commute outwards daily, primarily using cars (81%).
+A smaller percentage use trains (9%) or walk (5%).
+On average, each dwelling owns 1.6 vehicles, exceeding the regional norm.

-According to the 2021 Census, a high proportion of residents, 63.7%, work from home, which may be due to COVID-19 conditions.
-The service frequency averages 186 trips per day across all routes, equating to approximately 28 weekly trips per individual stop.
+According to the 2021 Census, a high proportion of residents work from home (63.7%), potentially influenced by COVID-19 conditions.
+Bus services operate at an average frequency of 186 trips per day across all routes, equating to approximately 28 weekly trips per stop.

 Frequently Asked Questions - Transport